LCpl Kevin Honaker

 Once transferred back to the United States, Kevin underwent 12 surgeries during his one-year stay at Walter Reed Medical Center.

 Now medically retired, Kevin has made an impressive recovery.
-Since being injured, he has obtained a degree in agricultural business from Tennessee Tech.
-He now runs his own company, which provides lighting for films.
+Since being injured, he has obtained a degree in agricultural business from Tennessee Tech and he is now in electrician school.
+He runs his own company, which provides lighting for films.
 Despite the progress Kevin has made, he still experiences daily challenges.
 His current home is too small to fit his wheelchair, so he has to wear his prosthetics all day causing him much discomfort, especially after working long hours on movie sets.
 Additionally, he cannot adequately access the bathroom, making showering difficult.
-A specially adapted custom Homes For Our Troops home with wide hallways and doorways and a roll-in shower will eliminate these concerns for Kevin.
+A specially adapted custom Homes For Our Troops home with wide hallways and doorways and a roll-in shower will mitigate these concerns for Kevin.

 Once he regains his freedom and independence in an HFOT home, Kevin says he will have more time to dedicate toward his business.
 The home will also allow Kevin to focus on his other interests which are hunting, hiking, golfing, and working out.